British PM May forces her deputy to resign over pornography scandal

 The internal investigation found that Green’s conduct as a minister was generally “professional and proper” but found two statements he made on Nov.
 4 and 11 to be inaccurate and misleading.

-In the statements he had suggested he was not aware that indecent material was found on parliamentary computers in his office.
+In the statements, Green suggested he was not aware that indecent material had been found on his computers.

-“These statements ... constitute breaches of the Ministerial Code.
-Mr Green accepts this,” the report summary said.
+The inquiry said Green’s statements had fallen short of the honesty requirements for those in public life and thus constituted breaches of the ministerial code of conduct.

+The allegations about pornography were publicly aired by former Metropolitan Police assistant commissioner Bob Quick, drawing a rebuke from the head of the London police, Cressida Dick, who said officers had a duty of confidentiality.

 Sexual abuse allegations against Hollywood producer Weinstein have prompted some women and men to share stories about improper behavior at the heart of British political power in Westminster.